 Built for modern browsers, PlayCanvas is a fully-featured 3D game engine with resource loading, an entity and component system, advanced graphics manipulation, collision and physics engine (built with ammo.js), audio, and facilities to handle control inputs from various devices (including gamepads).
 That's quite an impressive list of features — let's see some in action, check out the Building up a basic demo with PlayCanvas engine for details.

-Instead of coding everything from scratch you can also use the online editor.
-This can be a more pleasent working environment if you are not someone who likes to code.
+Instead of coding everything from the beginning you can also use the online editor.
+This can be a more pleasant working environment if you are not someone who likes to code.
 See the Building up a basic demo with PlayCanvas editor for details.

-Of course it depends on your approach — designers may favor the online editor while programmers will prefer having the full control over the coding environment and will probably use the engine's source files.
-The good thing is that you have a choice and can pick whatever tools suits you best.
+Of course, it depends on your approach — designers may favor the online editor while programmers will prefer having the full control over the coding environment and will probably use the engine's source files.
+The good thing is that you have a choice and can pick whatever tools suit you best.